 A demonstration system at the Canadian Science and Technology Museum in Ottawa, Ontario.
-The system features a rack of relays wired to allow two telephones to connect together when the correct number is dialled.
-Visitors can observe linefinder as well as selector relays operating as the number is dialled.
-Click here for a larger version – the linefinders are visible in the middle row of relays at either end (the relays with three banks of contacts).
+The system features a rack of switches wired to allow two telephones to connect together when the correct number is dialed.
+Visitors can observe linefinder as well as selector switchesoperating as the number is dialed.
+Click here for a larger version – the linefinders are visible in the middle row of switches at either end (the switches with three banks of contacts).

 A switch on the demonstration system above with a transparent case.
-Visible here are the rows of contacts mounted below the relay itself.
+Visible here are the rows of contacts mounted below the switch itself.